MelanieLLY/SkillGap/RULES_WRITEUP.md

 stricter test instructions.

 What we want to add in rules file:
+We made the folowing change to .antigravityrules on after finding the AI skipped tests in with rule session.
 ```
 - **Test File Required**: Every new function or module must have a
   corresponding test file.
 Do not consider any task complete without